anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 )
 ```

 You can see how similar it is to the read primitive.
-It uses the same logic to replaced the
+It uses the same logic to replace the
 pointer to the location in memory we want to modify.
 The only difference being that the
 web-assembly function used to write to a global variable is called.